Elephant Bush: Grow and Care for Portulacaria Afra

 Once the cut dries for several days, place it in a potting mix of well-drained cactus soil.

-Elephant Bush Pest or Disease Problems
+Elephant Bush Mammoth Pest or Diseases

 This low-maintenance plant is susceptible to mealybugs that appear as small, cottony spots on the green leaves.